-Tired of the family section on Netflix?
+Tired of the family section on your favorite streaming service?
 Can you not fathom watching Frozen for the umpteenth time?
 Check out some of these throwback family movies from the 1980s and 1990s, from The Goonies to The NeverEnding Story.
 While they may not be considered classics (yet), they are sure to take you back!

 The Secret Garden

 Not only is this movie based on a seriously amazing children’s book of the same name, it is beautifully filmed and timeless in message.
 Set in the late 19th century, recently orphaned Mary Lennox is sent to live with a rich, crotchety uncle.
 Wandering around the gardens on the estate, Mary stumbles upon a secret garden, locked up because it reminds her uncle of his late wife.
 In a whirlwind plot, Mary befriends a local boy and her cousin who learn a lot about life and each other in the garden.
 Great for kids of all ages.
 I highly recommend checking out the book by Frances Hodgson Burnett (she also wrote A Little Princess).